Local man facing charges credits bail reform with new lease on life

 Johnson finally turned himself in earlier this month and was released.
 But he doesn’t agree with reforms across the board.

 The distinction he makes is that none of his charges are for violent offenses.
 Johnson says he’s in treatment, is sober, and has a full-time job.
-There’s at least 10 charges hanging over his head, but he’s optimistic about his future.
+There are at least 10 charges hanging over his head, but he’s optimistic about his future.